2025–26 Oxford United F.C. season

-The 2025–26 season is the 132nd season in the history of Oxford United Football Club.
-It is their second consecutive season in the Championship (the second tier of English football).
-In addition to the domestic league, the club will also participate in the FA Cup, and the EFL Cup.
+The 2025–26 season was the 132nd season in the history of Oxford United Football Club and their second consecutive season in the Championship following promotion in the 2023–24 season.
+In addition to competing in the domestic league, the club also participated in the FA Cup and the EFL Cup.
+The club finished 23rd in the league table, relegating them to League One.

+Managerial changes

+On 23 December, Gary Rowett was sacked as head coach after fifty games in charge and a win ratio of 28%.
+Seventeen days later, the club appointed Matt Bloomfield as the new head coach.